NeuroTechX/ntx_slack_archive/_montreal.md

  >naoto I recorded using 4 stimuli at frequencies: 11, 7, 5, 3 Hz.
 I'm working on the analysiss, but if you need more I would use 13 and 14.
 This is a 'one hot' coding scheme, but using combinations of frequencies would increase the number of codes exponentially.

+6/9/2017 4:44 PM

+ **fred-simard** :

+ >I forgot to say that the recording site is Pz.
+These are only preliminary results, Eventually I plan on writing a white paper, when I'll have the results I want to present.